 38.17 Management of the sub-contractor is the responsibility of the provider.
 The provider is responsible to the commissioner for all of the services, including any provided by sub-contractors.
-However, the co-ordinating commissioner does have powers to require the replacement of sub-contractors in specific situations, as set out in GC12.13 (full-length Contract).
+However, the co-ordinating commissioner does have powers to require the replacement of sub-contractors in specific situations, as set

-Quality of care 39
+39 Quality of care